yangfangs/physpetools/README.rst

 Options
 -------------------------------------------------------------------------------

+-h/--help
--h/--help print help message and exits.
+    print help message and exits.

+-in
-``-in``  A txt file contain the a abbreviation species name same with KEGG species abbreviation.
+    A txt file contain the a abbreviation species name same with KEGG species abbreviation.

+-out
-``-out`` A directory contain construct Tree files.
+    A directory contain construct Tree files.

+``-v``
-``-v`` The version information.
+    The version information.

+``-t``
-``-t`` Set the threads to construct phylogenetic tree.
+  Set the threads to construct phylogenetic tree.
 The default is 1.

+.. contents:: :local:

 Advance options
 --------------------------------------------------------------------------------